24 Best Malaga Instagram Spots By a Local

 Alcazaba de Malaga is my favourite place to take photos in my hometown.
 This Moorish fortress-palace is a paradise for photographers.

 You have photo opportunities in every corner.
-You can take pictures at the arched doors and manicured gardens, home to pretty fountains and jasmine or roses.
+You can take pictures at the arched doors and manicured gardens, home to pretty fountains and jasmine or roses, or walk along the Alcazaba’s walls for panoramic city views.

-To enter this historic building, you must pay an entry fee of 7 euros, but it’s possible to visit it for free on Sunday afternoon.
+To enter this historic building, you must pay an entry fee of 7 euros, but you can visit it for free on Sunday afternoon.

 Although visiting for free sounds amazing, it’s not the best time for taking photos because many people go there then, so it’s something to consider.